CJK (Chinese-Japanese-Korean Unified Ideographs)

 A system for handling Chinese, Japanese, and Korean characters unified in Unicode as CJK Unified Ideographs.

 CJK stands for Chinese, Japanese, and Korean, referring to the shared ideographic character system.
-In Unicode, these are assigned code points as CJK Unified Ideographs through a process called Han Unification.
+In Unicode, these are assigned code points as CJK Unified Ideographs, with approximately 20,000 characters in the Basic Multilingual Plane (BMP) from U+4E00 to U+9FFF, and over 90,000 characters including extension areas.